Jacqueline-Esbri/Mission-to-Mars/README.md

 2. Create and update a web application with Mars Hemisphere images and titles.
 3. Add Bootstrap components to the app.

-During the final process, we used BeautifulSoup and Splinter to automate a web browser and conduct a web scrape.
-Bootstrap components were used to customize and polish the web app created to showcase the project.
-A MongoDB database and a web application with Flask were also created to store and display the data from the web scrape.

 ## Resources

 - Flask